Skip to main content

 Household actions

-• Add/remove tag — Apply or remove tags
+• Add tag / Remove tag — Apply or remove tags

 • Add note — Create a note on the household

-• Send email — Send an email to the household
+• Send email — Send an email to household members

 • Start project — Begin a project from a template

-• Add to sequence — Enroll in an email sequence
+• Add to sequence / Remove from sequence — Enroll in or remove from an email sequence

 • Update household — Change field values

-• Promote to client — Convert prospect to client
+• Promote to client — Convert a prospect to a client

 Task actions